 Not only to ensure they look professional, but it would also be very awkward if they fell into the arms of a stranger!
 The other reason given for this rule is so that they don't appear "too tall."
 While we're not exactly sure what this one means, we have some ideas...

 On the topic of royal footwear: this one goes without saying that all royal shoes should be kept in pristine condition - no roughed-up, muddy sneakers, or scruffy combat boots.
 Clean, tidy, elegant shoes at all times are a must, as illustrated below.

 And this does not just apply to the women!
-In a documentary titled, Serving the Royals: Inside the Firm, Princess Diana's former butler revealed that Prince Charles often has his shoelaces pressed flat with an iron.
+In a documentary titled, Serving the Royals: Inside the Firm, Princess Diana's former butler revealed that the then-Prince Charles often had his shoelaces pressed flat with an iron.
 Talk about dedication to the monarch!